BUSINESS IN BULGARIA

 • 10% corporate income tax

-• 0% tax in municipalities with unemployment higher than 25% of the country average
+• 0% corporate tax for manufacturing companies operating in municipalities with unemployment at least 25% above the national average.

 5. Balanced Work to Lifestyle Logistics